Ubeidiya, West Bank: Population structure (tribe, clans)

-The residents are mostly descendants of the Shammar with the main families being al-'Asa, al-Radayda, al-Rabai'a, al-Hasasna, and Abu Sirhan.
+from Shammar tribe, from the Arabian Peninsula.
+The main families being al-'Asa, al-Radayda, al-Rabai'a, al-Hasasna, and Abu Sirhan.

 Landmarks

 Monastery of St. Theodosius

 The Greek Orthodox Monastery of St. Theodosius stands on a hilltop on the road to Mar Saba, some 6 km from the eastern outskirts of Bethlehem.
 The once large fortified Byzantine monastery, which holds the tomb of its founder, Saint Theodosius the Cenobiarch (c.
 423–529), has been rebuilt on a much smaller scale.
 Most of the current compound was erected between 1914-1952, incorporates Byzantine remains, and is centered on a small grotto, the "Cave of the Magi", where tradition has the three Magi stopping on their way home after having delivered gifts to the newborn Baby Jesus.

 Mar Saba Monastery

 The Mar Saba Monastery was founded by Saint Sabbas the Sanctified (439–532) and is located east of the town proper.
 The strongly fortified monastery, established in 484 and expanded over the centuries, stands on the west bank of Wadi en-Nar.